 The Indian government has introduced some important changes to the types of Indian visas it offers, effective April 1, 2017.
 This guide to Indian visa types will help you find out what Indian visas are available, and for whom.
-Further detailed information about each visa category is available from the Ministry of Home Affairs website.
+Further detailed information about each visa category is available from this document on the Ministry of Home Affairs website.

 Tourist visas are issued to people who want to come to India to visit people and go sightseeing or attend a short-term yoga program.
 Although tourist visas can be granted for more than six months, depending on the applicant's nationality, it's not possible to remain in India for longer than six months at a time on a tourist visa.
 In late 2009, India introduced new rules to curb the misuse of tourist visas in India (people who were living in India on Tourist visas, and doing quick runs to a neighboring country and back every six months).
 Specifically, a two-month gap was required between visits to India.
 This requirement was finally removed in late November 2012.
 However, some exceptions do still remain.
 Also note, that if you apply for another tourist visa within a month of expiration of your old one, processing may take up to 45 days as approval needs to be obtained from the Ministry of Home Affairs.

 An X-visa used to be issued to people who didn't clearly fall into any of the other categories of visa applicants (such as volunteers).
 However, as of mid-2010, an X-visa is only available to the following people: